A Decade Later, AT&T Stadium Still Represents the Future of the NFL

 Since AT&T, other new NFL stadiums have pushed for iconic benchmarks of their own.
 Mercedes-Benz Stadium, home of the Atlanta Falcons, opened in 2017 with 2,500 flat-screen TVs throughout and is the first professional sports stadium in North America with LEED Platinum Certification.
 And HKS-designed US Bank Stadium, where the Minnesota Vikings play, has the world’s five largest pivoting doors and a clear roof that covers two-thirds of the stadium.

-The new Los Angeles Stadium — another HKS project —will be the home base for both the Rams and the Chargers and will feature a transparent, ETFE roof that will cover the entire playing field and seating bowl, as well as an adjacent pedestrian plaza.
-The roof, along with open-air sides, will allow the stadium to take advantage of California’s mild weather 365 days a year when it opens in 2020.
+SoFi Stadium in Inglewood, California — another HKS project — features a transparent, ETFE roof that covers the entire playing field and seating bowl, as well as an adjacent pedestrian plaza.
+The roof, along with open-air sides, allows the stadium, home of both the NFL’s Rams and Chargers, to take advantage of California’s mild weather 365 days a year.

 “AT&T Stadium, or Cowboys Stadium as it was known, really set a new paradigm for football stadiums in America,” said Fred Gaudelli, executive producer of NBC’s Sunday Night Football.
 “To me, it’s still the best stadium in the world.”